lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # SLH-DSA Signatures

 SLH-DSA is a digital signature scheme built upon hash functions.
-The security of SLH-DSA relies on the presumed difficulty of finding preimages for hash functions as well as several related properties of the same hash functions.
+The security of SLH-DSA relies on the security properties of the underlying hash functions, such as the presumed difficulty of finding preimages.

 Signatures can be placed in a number of different ASN.1 structures.
 The top level structure for a certificate is given below as being